torinkwok/Cocoa-Doc-Translation/Mac-Technology-Overview.framework/Creating Software Products for the Mac Platform.md

 * **Image units.** An image unit is a type of plug-in that you can use with the Core Image and Core Video technologies.
 An image unit consists of a collection of filters—each of which implements a specific manipulation for image data—packaged together in a single bundle.
 For example, you could write a set of filters that perform different kinds of edge detection and package them as one image unit.
 To learn how to create an image unit, see “Packaging Filters as Image Units”.

 * **Input methods.** A common example of an input method is an interface for typing Japanese or Chinese characters using multiple keystrokes.
 Other examples of input methods include spelling checkers and pen-based gesture recognition systems.
 You can create input methods using Input Method Kit (InputMethodKit.framework).
-For information on how to use this framework, see Input Method Kit Framework Reference.
+For information on how to use this framework, see [ Input Method Kit Framework Reference ]( https://developer.apple.com/library/mac/documentation/Cocoa/Reference/InputMethodKitFrameworkRef/_index.html#//apple_ref/doc/uid/TP40006154 ).

 * **Metadata importers.** Spotlight relies on metadata importers to gather information about the user’s files and to build a systemwide index.
 Spotlight uses this index to help users find information by searching on attributes that make sense to them, such as the duration of a video or the dimensions of an image.
 If your app defines a custom file format, you should always provide a metadata importer for that file format.
 (If your app relies on commonly used file formats, such as JPEG, RTF, or PDF, the system provides a metadata importer for you.)
-To learn how to create metadata importers, see Spotlight Importer Programming Guide.
+To learn how to create metadata importers, see [ Spotlight Importer Programming Guide ]( https://developer.apple.com/library/mac/documentation/Carbon/Conceptual/MDImporters/MDImporters.html#//apple_ref/doc/uid/TP40001267 ).

 * **Quartz Composer plug-ins.** Quartz Composer supports a plug-in mechanism that allows you to create a custom patch and make it available in the Quartz Composer workspace and to most Quartz Composer clients.
 (A patch is processing unit that performs a specific task, such as processing a string or rendering an OpenGL texture.)
-To learn how to create a Quartz Composer plug-in, see Quartz Composer Custom Patch Programming Guide.
+To learn how to create a Quartz Composer plug-in, see [ Quartz Composer Custom Patch Programming Guide ]( https://developer.apple.com/library/mac/documentation/GraphicsImaging/Conceptual/QuartzComposer_Patch_PlugIn_ProgGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40004787 ).

 * **Quick Look plug-ins.** A Quick Look plug-in—also known as a Quick Look generator—converts a document from its native format into a format that Quick Look can display to users.
 If your app creates documents of a nonstandard or private type, it’s a good idea to provide a Quick Look generator so that users can get previews of these documents in Quick Look.
-To learn how to create a Quick Look plug-in, see Quick Look Programming Guide.
+To learn how to create a Quick Look plug-in, see [ Quick Look Programming Guide ]( https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/Quicklook_Programming_Guide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40005020 ).

 * **Safari plug-ins.** Safari supports the Netscape-style plug-in model for incorporating additional types of content in the web browser.
 In Safari in OS X v10.7 and later, these plug-ins run in their own process, which improves the stability and security of Safari.
 Netscape-style plug-ins include support for onscreen drawing, event handling, and networking and scripting functions.

-### 插件
+### 插件（Plug-ins）

 插件是对众多apps和系统行为进行扩展的标准方式。一个插件其实就是一个可以由一个app在运行时动态加载的bundle。因为它是被动态加载的，所以用户可以直接添加或者移除一个插件。